-- 1. Course instructors teaching in the same semester of a given year in the professional program should coordinate their exam schedules to avoid exam conflicts - 2.
-Assessment methodology and scheduling is at the discretion of the course master. - 3.
-Assessment methodology will be clearly communicated to the students on the first day of class and in the course syllabus. - The schedule of exams, quizzes and other assessment methods (here forth referred to as "exam schedule") will be clearly communicated to the students on the first day of class and in the course syllabus. - 5.
+- 1. Curriculum Stewards should ensure that course instructors teaching in the same semester of a given year in the professional program coordinate their exam schedules to avoid exam conflicts.
+This process should also involve Student Affairs who tracks exam dates. - Assessment methodology and scheduling is at the discretion of the course master, unless they potentially affect other courses (e.g. Integrated Pharmacotherapeutics I, II & III, Pharmacy Practice Skills Labs, etc.).
+In such cases, the Curriculum Stewards should convene a meeting of all involved course masters to discuss an equitable solution. - 3.
+Assessment methodology will be clearly communicated to the students on the first day of class and in the course syllabus. - 4.
+The schedule of exams, quizzes and other assessment methods (here forth referred to as "exam schedule") will be clearly communicated to the students on the first day of class and in the course syllabus. - 5.
 CSC representatives may provide feedback about the exam schedule to the course master only during the first week of class.
 The course master may revise the exam schedule during the first week of class at his/her discretion to accommodate scheduling conflicts.
 A revised syllabus will then be distributed and discussed in class.
-Further changes are on a student-by-student basis at the discretion of the course master. - 6.
+Further changes are on a student-by-student basis at the discretion of the course master.
+Exam schedule conflicts involving more than one course should be referred to the Curriculum Stewards, who will convene a meeting of the course masters of affected courses to discuss an equitable solution. - 6.
 For courses using Canvas, the course syllabus should be posted on Canvas before the first day of class.
 All updated versions should be posted in a timely fashion.